FBigler/DWL-Project/README.md

 ## Final project report

-Conatins the final report as pdf
+Contains the final report as pdf.